 Constantius of Lyon, in his Life of *Germanus (bishop of Auxerre, ob. c.
-448, S00455), recounts how the saint healed the wife of the Praetorian Prefect of the Gauls, Auxiliaris, at Arles, southern Gaul, probably in the mid 430s.
+448, S00455), recounts how Germanus travelled from Auxerre to Arles, southern Gaul, and, after unspecified miracles in Lyon, healed the wife of the Praetorian Prefect of the Gauls, Auxiliaris.
 Written in Latin at Lyon (south-east Gaul) between c.
 460 and c.
 480.

 E06045